oasis-tcs/openc2-jadn/jadn-v2.0.md

 against all FieldTypes.

 Field order is significant when using the `anyOf` option and the FieldTypes are not disjoint.
-In this example the value "Home" is an instance of both a predefined and custom type.
+In this example the value "Home" is an instance of both the predefined and custom types and could be classified as either one.
-If any processing actions depend on the type classification of a value, the predefined type must appear first in the Choice otherwise it will never match and all values will be tagged and processed as instances of the custom type:
+If any processing actions depend on the classification decision, the predefined type must appear first in the Choice otherwise it will never match and all values will be tagged and processed as instances of the custom type:
 ```